helidon-io/helidon/docs/se/graphql.md

 ## Overview

-The Helidon GraphQL Server provides a framework for creating [GraphQL](https://github.com/graphql-java/graphql-java) applications that integrate with the Helidon WebServer.
+The Helidon GraphQL Server provides a framework for creating [GraphQL][graphql] applications that integrate with the Helidon WebServer.
 GraphQL is a query language to access server data.
 The Helidon GraphQL integration enables HTTP clients to issue queries over the network and retrieve data; it is an alternative to other protocols such as REST or GRPC.

 ## Maven Coordinates

-To enable GraphQL, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).
+To enable GraphQL, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>